desuk/desuk.github.io/content/_index.md

 ## DESUK Live Broadcast: Uptown Lockdown

-We've got another live broadcast on Wednesday the 13th of May, 17:00 London time.
-More details [on Facebook](https://www.facebook.com/events/699066000855739/).
+We're doing live broadcasts on Wednesday afternoons, 17:00 London time.
+We will be discussing matters Ellington and Strayhorn, playing tracks as well as a bit of live versions of their music.

-Link to view the broadcast: https://www.pscp.tv/AP64740207/
+Link to view the broadcasts: https://www.pscp.tv/AP64740207/.
+You can join us live or watch them afterwards at the same address.

-If you miss the broadcast just follow that link to watch and listen to the recording.

 We also have a public *Discord* chatroom which might be useful in the event of any difficulties, or if you just fancy some Ducal chat: https://discord.gg/efQNUMa